Chemistry Major, B.A.

 If you want to teach high school students about climate change, the onset of epidemics like the Zika virus or any of today’s complex problems from the perspective of Chemistry ‒ or you want to add a second science major – MSU Denver’s bachelor of arts degree in Chemistry is a great option.

 MSU Denver’s B.A. in Chemistry program is designed for students like you who want to ignite scientific curiosity in others.
-Focusing on research, the Chemistry B.A. will help you acquire the intellectual, experimentation and communication skills necessary to succeed as a Chemistry teacher or science professional, or to enter medical school.
-Our professors work hard to foster a sense of community and a support network for MSU Denver students that includes a student lounge, in-house tutoring, extensive supplemental instruction programs plus scholarships and grants to enable student success.
+Our professors work hard to foster a sense of community and a support network for MSU Denver students; and the program is one of the most affordable in Colorado.

 - Chemistry Minor